Adaptive Data-Knowledge Alignment in Genetic Perturbation Prediction: The ALIGNED Method

 \subsection{Gradient-Based Knowledge Refinement with Sparse Regularization}

 To address missing and inaccurate interactions in $\mathcal{KB}$, we incorporate a knowledge refinement mechanism into the ALIGNED framework that leverages reliable information from neural and symbolic predictions.
 For computational efficiency on large-scale GRNs, we consider gradient-based optimization, and introduce an approximation function $\varepsilon(\cdot)$ for Boolean elements \citep{ravanbakhsha_boolean_completion_2016}.
-This approximation enables gradient-based optimization compatibility of the non-differentiable Boolean matrix multiplication in Equation~\ref{eq:closure_matrix}:
+This approximation enables gradient-based optimization compatibility of the non-differentiable Boolean matrix operations in Equation~\ref{eq:closure_matrix}:

 We introduce an inductive bias for minimal modifications to the GRN during refinement.
-This ensures the biological relationships and structure in the GRN are not distorted by noise in the data.
-We perform an $l_1$ sparse regularizied optimization to achieve this, fitting $\mathcal{KB}$ to neuro-symbolic predictions using proximal gradient descent \citep{tibshirani_lasso_1996, candes_matrix_completion_2012}.
-The objective of knowledge refinement is defined as follows:
+This ensures the biological relationships and structure in the GRN are not distorted by spurious signals from data, such as overfitting to noise or learning shortcut patterns.
+We perform an $l_1$ sparse regularized optimization to achieve this, fitting $\mathcal{KB}$ to neuro-symbolic predictions using proximal gradient descent \citep{tibshirani_lasso_1996, candes_matrix_completion_2012}. \textbf{Knowledge refinement} optimizes the following objective: